STUDENT BLOG: Life as a new student in RGS sixth form

 It took me until the end of the first half term to fully settle in.
 Getting used to the workload wasn’t too difficult since we were given transition work from each subject to do over the summer, which offered a nice introduction to the courses.
 I made new friends from each of my lessons and gradually became more comfortable.

-At this point, it feels like I've always attended Ripon Grammar since I feel so settled.
+At this point, it felt like I'd always attended Ripon Grammar since I felt so settled.

 As for the future, the careers department is immensely useful.
 They always send us plenty of emails about work experience opportunities and online webinars.
 This includes setting up guest speakers, such as barristers, or even former students who went on to Oxbridge.
 This helps with planning the future and seeing the many different options there are, with plenty of guidance along the way.

 As I have already said, I can’t imagine going to another sixth form now.
-The workload from lessons is always just enough so I still have time for extra-curricular activities outside school, as well as making my own notes.
-I also found it very helpful to be able chat with my teachers about my progress, and how to improve, at the online parents’ evening.
-In addition, I received a progress report so my parents can see how well I’m performing in lessons.
-I feel fully supported with my education and with making plans for life after sixth form.
+The workload from lessons was always just enough so I still had time for extra-curricular activities outside school, as well as making my own notes.
+I also found it very helpful to be able chat with my teachers about my progress, and how to improve, at parents’ evening.
+In addition, I received a progress report so my parents could see how well I was performing in lessons.
+I felt fully supported with my education and with making plans for life after sixth form.

 Good omen?: Ava pictured under a rainbow at her new school, RGS